bitwarden/contributing-docs/docs/contributing/feature-flags.md

 }
 ```

+Replace `example-boolean-key` and `example-string-key` with your flag names and update the flag
+values accordingly.

 Remember to run `dev/setup_secrets.ps1` and restart your server for the new secrets to take effect.

 Environment variables can also be used like with other application setting overrides.